dwqs/codewars-practices/readme.md

 ## Awesome Codewars
-Collect best practices on [codewars](http://www.codewars.com/) and try to update it weekly.
+Some best practices for practice questions on [codewars](http://www.codewars.com/) and try to update it weekly.

 ## Lists